Early treatment is the key to increasing life expectancy for HIV positive.

 One note from me: This minority thing (...) makes me tired.
 I am, yes, among minorities, because in my birth certificate it is written:

 And what I see is that "minorities", if they do not fight for their rights, die.
-Fortunately I have Mara because she always fought for me, at a time when I had no strength to fight, given the weakness and even the unconscious and "vegetative" state on one occasion that I was where even "brand step installation "was suggested by doctors, given the bradycardia that they diagnosed and which, in fact, never existed.
+Fortunately I have Mara because she always fought for me, at a time when I had no strength to fight, given the weakness and even the unconscious and "vegetative" state on one occasion that I was where even "brand step installation " was suggested by doctors, given the bradycardia that they diagnosed and that, in fact, never existed.

 This shit happens because some doctors see, in medicine, a gazing to open other's coffers, they are the fluff of the profession.
 And all they want is to actually enrich themselves with the pain of other people.
 If you mess with one of these, send them my greetings, because I really want raw tomatoes ... be your best daily meal!